range-et/talos/README.md

 - Text generation (question answering) using DistilBERT
 - Text embedding generation using DistilBERT
+- Batch processing for tokenization, embedding, and text generation
 - Flask-based RESTful API
 - Docker support for easy deployment
 - Automatic GPU utilization when available (CUDA for NVIDIA, MPS for Apple Silicon)